tylerTaerak/BBIY/README.md

 This project was developed in C# using Monogame.
 In order to run the project, you first need to install the [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/), which contains the utilities needed to build and run the project.
-To build and run the project, run:
+To build and run the project, run the following commands from the repo directory:

 ```
 $ dotnet build